When was the last time you saw something and said “How can he share that on Facebook?!”

-So when I reshared all kinds of content throughout the month of March, there were certain posts which were a rage back in the day and picked up once again while others were a rage back in the day but went unnoticed this time around.
-Here are my fallout thoughts, but please note that this does not apply to you if you are a celebrity, a socially renowned personality or a beautiful girl, thats ‘cos in your case the “offline likes” derive most of the facebook likes 😉
+So when I reshared all kinds of content throughout the month of March 2014, I realized that there were certain posts which were a rage back in the day and picked up once again in terms of engagement while others were a rage back in the day but went unnoticed this time around.
+Here are my fallout thoughts, but please note that this does not apply to you if you are a celebrity, a socially renowned personality or a beautiful girl, that’s ‘cos in your case the “offline likes” derive most of the Facebook likes 😊

 - Audience – It is important to keep in mind who the audience is.
-If you crack an earth shattering joke about your workplace and have only two office colleagues in the friendlist, most likely you’ll end up with two likes because the rest of the audience didn’t get the joke.
+If you crack an earth shattering joke about your workplace and have only two office colleagues in the friends list, most likely you’ll end up with two likes because the rest of the audience didn’t get the joke

 - “is feeling sick” – That is absolutely right!
 People are feeling sick of the “is feeling” status updates.
-I recently read how the internet community calls the addition of “is XYZing” the worst thing facebook has done to itself.
-Now ofcourse, “eating donuts and feeling amazing” is fine but just a vanilla “feeling amazing” is stupid and doesn’t convey anything
+I recently read how the internet community calls the addition of “is XYZing” the worst thing Facebook has done to itself.
+Now of course, “eating donuts and feeling amazing” is fine but just a vanilla “feeling amazing” is stupid and doesn’t convey anything

 - Selfies – Selfies are in!
-But trust me, selfies aren’t worth the hard work it takes to click 15 shots from your smartphone, find the best one and then instagram or photoshop it before uploading because a selfie will never be the most liked pic in your album!
-If you post 10 selfies a day, you may consider trimming it down a little.
+But trust me, selfies aren’t worth the hard work it takes to click 15 shots, find the best one and then Instagram or photoshop it before uploading.
+Reason?
+It is likely that a selfie will never be the most liked pic in your album.
+If you post 10 selfies a day, you should consider doing something better

 - So what works? – Good question!
 Below are a few that almost always work,